Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-3_The-4-Part-Model_Marshall-Rosenberg_transcript.md

 Especially words like should Shouldn't have to can't.
 Now when I say this, very often when I'm working with teachers, they get very uncomfortable because they can't imagine how they can do their job as teachers without using words like right, wrong, good, bad, appropriate, inappropriate.

 For example, I was working with teachers in one school system on the eastern seaboard in the United States.
-And the teachers were very confused.
+The teachers were very confused.
 They said to me, Marshall, how can we go through a day without telling students whether what they're doing is right or wrong?
 Our job as teachers is to evaluate students and to judge their performance.
 I said yes, judgments and evaluations are very helpful if they're a language of life, but when we put it in the form of a language of right, wrong, good bad, that's promoting a system of domination that I believe is contributing to violence on the planet.

 Well, they often need me to show them concretely in the situations in which they're working what this would look like.
-So for example, in this school system that I was working with, they wanted me to take over several classes for a day.
-So they could see how I would evaluate students using nonviolent communication.
+For example, in this school system that I was working with, they wanted me to take over several classes for a day.
+They could see how I would evaluate students using nonviolent communication.

 I took over some math classes and some reading classes, etc, for the day.
-And school system had me followed around all day, with a video camera making the videotape of what I did with the students so that this could be used to train the teachers and how to evaluate according to nonviolent communication, principles of evaluation. worked with students for about four hours that day in different classes.
+School system had me followed around all day, with a video camera making the videotape of what I did with the students so that this could be used to train the teachers and how to evaluate according to nonviolent communication, principles of evaluation.
+Worked with students for about four hours that day in different classes.

 I went back to that school system A month later, and the superintendent of schools was talking to me before the day started and he said, that video tape you made Marshall last time showing the teachers other ways of evaluating besides using words like good, bad, normal, abnormal boy that has really motivated a lot of teachers to want to change their way of communicating.

 You know, we made four hours of video tape following you around Marshall, but we only use the first 10 minutes.
 But you did in that first 10 minutes with a young boy really motivates teachers to change their language.
 I couldn't remember what happened in that first 10 minutes so he got the video tape and showed it to me.
 Here's what happened.

 I came across a young boy who had just added up a page of a arithmetic problems that the teacher had given them to add up.
 This boy was nine years old.
 I saw that he added up nine plus six equals 14.
-And here's how I evaluated what he did.
+Here's how I evaluated what he did.
 I said to him, Hey, buddy, I'm confused about how you got this answer.
 I get a different one.
 He started to cry.

 (33:27)
 I said, Hey, what's happening?
 Why are you crying?
 He said, I got it wrong.
 Notice I didn't say he had it wrong.
 I told him that I was confused because I had a different answer.
-And I was wondering how he got his.
+I was wondering how he got his.
 But he'd already been trained for three years in a school system.
 It makes people focus their attention on how they're judged by authority.
 My experience is this takes the joy out of learning.
 When we are judged in a way that implies we're stupid.
 If we don't get it right.
-And we're intelligent if we do.
+We're intelligent if we do.
 Notice my evaluation enabled me to be honest, I was confused, I did get a different answer.
-I wanted to see how he got his and I wanted to be able to show him another way of doing it. his way and my way, we're different.
+I wanted to see how he got his and I wanted to be able to show him another way of doing it.
+His way and my way, we're different.

 In nonviolent communication, we not only want to evaluate without any criticism or blame.
 We also want to evaluate without any praise or compliments.
 I'll be talking more about that.
 In the ninth session, when we talk about how to celebrate and express sincere gratitude.
 I hope then to show what danger exists in using praise and compliments as well as words that criticize and blame.